A letter from the principal or registrar showing enrollment or

 Commercial Rent Supplement Program

-The Commercial Rent Supplement (CRS) Program provides a rent-geared-to-income subsidy for those on the Centralized Waiting List that can be used in specific private market rental buildings.
-There are approximately 2,700 housing units in the Commercial Rent Supplement program, through agreements with approximately 200 landlords.
+The City administered Commercial Rent Supplement (CRS) Program provides a rent-geared-to-income subsidy for those on the Centralized Waiting List that can be used in specific private market rental buildings.

-Applicants interested in the program must select the ward(s) they are interested in when applying for Rent-Geared-to-Income housing.
+If interested in the program, you must select the ward(s) that you are interested in when applying for Rent-Geared-to-Income housing.
 You will be added to the waiting list for all rent supplement units within those wards.
-Once an applicant reaches the top of the Centralized Waiting List and housing becomes available, City staff will contact the applicant to make an offer.
+Once you reach the top of the Centralized Waiting List and housing becomes available, City staff will contact you to make an offer.

 Checked for eligibility and if confirmed, then added to the Centralized Waiting List.